MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 To run this exercise, ensure you have the following prerequisites in place before proceeding:

 - Provision a SQL Server on Azure Virtual Machine, visit [Quickstart: Create SQL Server on a Windows virtual machine in the Azure portal](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart).
-- SQL Server 2022 with the latest [**AdventureWorks**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure) database.
+- SQL Server 2022 with the latest lightweight [**AdventureWorks**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure) database.

 ## Install and launch the Azure migration extension for Azure Data Studio